 The FRC has issued its Annual Review of Corporate Reporting for 2022/23.
 The review contains a summary of the FRC's areas of focus, and its expectations for company disclosures going forward.
 During the current review cycle, the most frequently raised issues are related to impairment of non-financial assets, and disclosures of judgements and estimates which may be reflective of the heightened economic uncertainties companies need to factor into their financial reporting.
-In addition, the FRC still identified many errors in the cash flow statement.
+In addition, as noted above, the FRC identified a number of errors in cash flow statements.